 Anson Resources: Update on Cooperation between Anson and POSCO Holdings for DLE Green River Demonstration Plant

-POSCO advises that completion of its due diligence and internal approval process is now expected in Q1 2026, providing a clear timeline for the next stage of the proposed investment.

-NEWPORT BEACH, December 16, 2025 - Anson Resources Ltd. (ASX:ASN) ("Anson" or the "Company") provides the following update on the ongoing cooperation with POSCO Holdings Inc. ("POSCO"), announced 30 June 2025, regarding the development of a DLE Demonstration Plant at its Green River Lithium Project in Utah, USA.
+NEWPORT BEACH, CA, Dec 17, 2025 - (ACN Newswire) - Anson Resources Limited (ASX:ASN) ("Anson" or the "Company") provides the following update on the ongoing cooperation with POSCO Holdings Inc. ("POSCO"), announced 30 June 2025, regarding the development of a DLE Demonstration Plant at its Green River Lithium Project in Utah, USA.

 Anson and POSCO continue to make positive progress across all workstreams for the planned demonstration plant.
 Over the past several months: